Another example from my blown-up shit collection, artifacts division:

 Since I only lived a few miles away from the site, I jumped in the trusty truck and headed over.
 Upon arrival, I found the MW50B on the air at full power, with the carrier power swinging wildly from 20-90 KW with modulation.
 Hmmmm, bad power supply?
 Turned the transmitter off and tried to place the backup transmitter on the air.
 Now the old Gates BC5P had never been super reliable in the first place, but it was odd that it would not even run at all.

-Then I had a hunch, lets walk out to the tower I said to my assistant who had showed up to help.
+Then I had a hunch, let’s walk out to the tower I said to my assistant who had shown up to help.
 When we got to the ATU building it was filled with blue smoke.
 Ah ha!
 Somebody let the magic smoke out of one of the components!
-I was expecting a capacitor blown in half but was surprised to fine the copper tubing that connected the ATU to the tower melted in half.
-Lightning must have caused an arc between the tubing and the toroid and for some reason the transmitter kept on running while it was arcing.
-The copper tubing in the picture with toroid is only missing about six inches, the way the system was mounted at the tower base, fourteen inches of copper tubing was missing, or rather melted into a puddle on the bottom of the ATU.
+I was expecting a capacitor blown in half but was surprised to find the copper tubing that connected the ATU to the tower melted in half.
+Lightning must have caused an arc between the tubing and the toroid and for some reason, the transmitter kept on running while it was arcing.
+The copper tubing in the picture with the toroid is only missing about six inches, the way the system was mounted at the tower base, fourteen inches of copper tubing was missing, or rather melted into a puddle on the bottom of the ATU.

-I quickly found another piece of 1/2 inch copper, cut it to length and flattened out the ends with a hammer and drilled mounting holes.
+I quickly found another piece of 1/2-inch copper, cut it to length, flattened out the ends with a hammer, and drilled mounting holes.
 Luckily I was able to get everything back in order quickly and the station returned to the air about an hour or so after it went off.

 Sometimes it is better to tell the program directors that their idea is not good, then move on.